 |Registered Users Only.
 Register|

-This report summarises employment and accident/incident data submitted by member companies to the Industrial Rope Access Trade Association (IRATA) during the period Jan-Dec 2013.
+This report summarises employment and accident / incident data submitted by member companies to the Industrial Rope Access Trade Association (IRATA).
 Members submitted two sets of reports: